XhXai/IP02-Code-Challenge/README.md

 #### In this project I'm going to be implementing a mini web app to practice on components, props, state, events and data fetching in react.
 Created on the 01/05/2023.

 ## Mini Web App
-In this web app, you should be able to see table of all transactions, Fill out and submit the form to add a new transaction.
-This should add the new transaction to the table, Filter transactions by typing into the search bar.
-Only transactions with a description matching the search term should be shown in the transactions table.
+In this web app, I’ll be building out a React application that displays a list of available bots, among other features.
+The user will be able to see profiles of all bots, add an individual bot to my army by clicking on it, release a bot from my army by clicking on it, Discharge a bot from their service forever.

 ## Technologies Used.
 In this particular code challenge I used Reactjs programming language,Visual Studio Code to write the code and Github to store the code.